anselcorona/anselcorona/README.md

 - 👋 Hi, I’m @anselcorona.
 - 👀 I’m interested in topics related to Salesforce, politics and traveling.
-- 🌱 I’m currently learning more about Salesforce, Apex Programming and Business Analysis.
+- 🌱 I’m currently learning more about Salesforce, Apex Programming and AI Applications related to Revenue and Sales Operations.
-- 💞️ I’m looking to collaborate on projects that are related to my interests and learning path, or, projects related to matters I might be interested in learning
 - 📫 How to reach me... anselcorona is universally my username, on pretty much every social media platform.
 Easily accessible through X and/or Instagram.